theBaksoBoy/penor-keyboard/readme.md

 ## Compiling firmwre
 1. Use QMK Firmware 0.23.7.
 Different versions might work, however it should for sure work on this version.
 2. copy over the directory qmk_firmware/... to the directory where your qmk_firmware is located, making it so that the penor/... is inside of your qmk_firmware/keyboards.
-3. Make sure that your working directory is the qmk firmware directory, and then run
+3. Make sure that your working directory in the terminal is the qmk_firmware directory, and then run the command make penor:default

-    make penor:default